Frost facts and figures . . . together with tips on preventing frost damage

 Fixing bubble wrap in your greenhouse is easy to do in aluminium or wooden greenhouses.

-These reusable clips allow you to easily remove the insulation once the weather improves and the clips can then be used to hold shading in place.
+With aluminium greenhouses clips are available which fix into the channels on the inside of the greenhouse.
+These reusable clips allow you to easily remove the insulation once the weather improves and the clips can then be used to hold shading in place. |

 To fix this type of bubble insulation into a wooden greenhouse you can use drawing pins or a staple gun.